pieterbonnet/pbDateComputation/README.md

 - AnnualEventMatchCaption returns a string contains the caption of annual event.
 If no match is found, it returns a empty string.
 -  AnnualEventMatchRegion returns the region Identifier (this is used when looping through multiple regions to determine which region has a public holiday).
 If no match is found, it returns Nil.

-In this example, r is a DaysProcessingRegion object, for the District of Columbia (see above for the code to add holidays)
+In this example, r is a RegionDatesWorked object, for the District of Columbia (see above for the code to add holidays)

     Var dTest as New DateTime(2024,11,11)
     Var AE as AnnualEvent = r.AnnualEventMatchObject(dTest)